covcom/205CDE/13_14 Database/README.md

 2100
 ```

-In this example, we didn't specify data type of Id column.
+In this example, we didn't specify the data type of Id column.
 The system automatically cast type for us depends on if we need integer (+) or text (||).

-Another way to create table is to create based on data returned from queries run on other table.
+Another way to create table is to create based on data returned from queries run on other tables.
 We'll look at queries in a minute

 ```sql
 CREATE TABLE l3 AS